SquidDev-CC/CCTweaks/ReadMe.md

  - Fix the binary strings (for fs, http, rednet and os.queueEvent)
  - TCP socket API (`socket`)
  - Compression API (`data`)
- - [LuaJC](https://github.com/SquidDev/luaj.luajc) compiler (compiles Lua code to Java for performance boost)
  - [Cobalt](https://github.com/SquidDev/Cobalt) VM (reentrant fork of LuaJ)
    - Custom termination handler
    - Several bugs fixed (any object error messages, string pattern matching, number format strings)
+   - Run multiple computers at once
  - Return HTTP handle on failures
  - Allow getting headers from HTTP responses
  - API for adding custom APIs

 ### Turtles
  - Blacklist turtle verbs - no more `turtle.inspect` if you don't like it.
- - Turtle refuel using RF/EU
+ - Turtle refuel using RF/EU/Tesla and Forge Energy
  - Turtle tool host - use any tool with turtles

 ### Networking